 ‘That’s not rock is it?’ asked Zack.

-‘No, it’s metal, a particular type of metal.’
+‘No, it’s a weapon, a particular type of weapon.’

 ‘Who are you?’

-There were more than just noises coming from the plaza now.
-The shouts had the familiar song of bloodlust and madness threaded through them.
+There were more than just noises coming from the plaza now, and the shouts had the familiar song of bloodlust and madness threaded through them.

 ‘I don’t know.’

 Zack’s eyes widened as he took in the sight.
-She was high above now and Zack could see her clearly as the last of her cloak burned away.
-He’d been right but not about the sea the stranger’s armor was intended for.
-Their client was an astronaut in the dirt and patchy white of an EMU suit, rockets flared as they adjusted their trajectory.
+In seconds she was high above them.
+But Zack could see her clearly as the last of her cloak burned away.
+He’d been right, although not about what the stranger’s armor was for.
+Their client was an astronaut in the dirt and patchy white of an EMU suit.

 Fists were pounding on the door to the multi-storey’s roof, but Zack was too busy watching the figure rotate like an arrow pointed directly at the thing perched on its tower.
-Afterwards he could never remember if he’d seen it move.
-There’d been an almighty bang and a moment where the world went blank, like the old over exposed pictures they’d shown him in science class so long ago the world had still been how he remembered it.
-Then it was gone and all that was left was the feeling that somebody had clapped too loudly next to his ears.
+Afterwards he could never remember if he’d seen it move, only that there’d been an almighty bang and a moment where the world went blank, like the old over exposed pictures they’d shown him in science class.
+That had been when life had still been been run by clocks, and jobs, and weekly visits to the supermarket.
+Then his surroundings snapped back into vibrancy and all that was left was the feeling that somebody had clapped too loudly next to his ears.

 The tower was burning.
 As they watched shreds of something that could only loosely be described as meat fell to the distant pavement.